-Data Transmission Service (DTS) supports real-time one-way data synchronization between two Redis databases.
+Data Transmission Service (DTS) supports one-way data synchronization between ApsaraDB for Redis instances.
 This feature is applicable to scenarios such as active geo-redundancy and geo-disaster recovery.
-This topic describes how to configure one-way data synchronization from a user-created Redis database hosted on ECS to an ApsaraDB for Redis instance.
+This topic describes how to configure one-way data synchronization from a self-managed Redis database hosted on an ECS instance to an ApsaraDB for Redis instance.

 - The version of the source Redis database is 2.8, 3.0, 3.2, 4.0, or 5.0.